royxlead/royxlead/README.md

 Graduated in Computer Science (Artificial Intelligence) with strong performance in core subjects including Machine Learning, Deep Learning, and Natural Language Processing.
 Alongside academics, accumulated 2.5+ years of hands-on industry experience working on applied AI systems, model deployment, and LLM-driven applications.

-Work centers on designing end-to-end AI systems — from data pipelines and model development to deployment and optimization — with a focus on real-world impact rather than isolated experiments.
+Work centers on designing end-to-end AI systems, from data pipelines and model development to deployment and optimization, with a focus on real-world impact rather than isolated experiments.

 ---